Introducing the Concept of Predictive Planning

 Why then do traditional project planning tools provide next to no guidance to a planner when building a project schedule?
 Suggestions regarding durations, guidance on whether the sequence of work is correct, warnings about erroneous building blocks such as open-ended tasks, etc. For the past twenty years, project planning tools have been reactive – waiting for you to enter data – instead of proactively offering suggestions and helping users input meaningful data.
-Project planning needs an overhaul, and I believe that should be in the form of what I am going to call “Predictive Planning.”
+Project planning needs an overhaul, and I believe that should be in the form of what I am going to call “Predictive Planning Definition.”

-Think about predictive text for a moment.
+Think about predictive planning and predictive text for a moment.
 Predictive text is called predictive for a reason – as you type, the computer is predicting what you want to type based on what you’ve already typed.
 Well, why can’t planning tools do the same?
 As I build out my plan and define activities, it shouldn’t be beyond the realms of reasonableness for the planning software to at least make suggestions.
 If they are good suggestions, then I’ll use them; if they are bad suggestions, I can tell the planning tool, and it should be able to learn from its mistakes in the same way we can train a spell checker to ignore certain words or use specific spellings.

 For predictive planning to really be effective we need two key capabilities:

 - Ability to capture and store sufficient historical data in order to establish trends or benchmarks